zurutech/zurutech.github.io/_posts/2021-08-09-image-resizing.md

 We, therefore, released a porting of the resize method in a new standalone library that works on `cv::Mat` so it would be compatible with all `OpenCV` algorithms.
 You can find the library [here](TODO: insert correct link to repo).

-We want to remark again that the right way to use the resize in an ML application is the export the pre-processing step of the algorithm, in this way you are sure that your Python model works in the same manner as your deployed model.
+We want to remark again that the right way to use the resize operation in an ML application is to export the algorithm's pre-processing step.
+In this way, you are sure that your Python model works similarly to your deployed model.

 <br/>